• Home

 But for my brief 24-hour stay, I needed something central and convenient for making the most of my time here.

 After diligent research, I chose the Oktober Rooms.
-It’s just a short walk from the bus station and it takes me less than 5 minutes from the time I step off the bus.
+This boutique hotel is just a short walk from the bus station and it takes me less than 5 minutes to get there from the time I step off the bus.

 The hotel turns out to be a great budget choice.
 The rooms are sparkling clean and modern and the central location is ideal for exploring the island.